StreamSwapProtocol/streamswap-contracts/README.md

 ### Distribution

 Stream distribution is done based on the total amount of shares and block passed.
-On each `update_stream` call, the contract will calculate the amount to be distributed to the investors.
+On each `sync_stream` call, the contract will calculate the amount to be distributed to the investors.

 ```
 diff = (stream.last_updated_block - now_block) / (stream.end_block - stream.last_updated_block)